 - Encouraging young people to consider technical careers at an early age.

-Teams work together building cars with guidance from a parent, teacher, or coach to compete in race and design categories.
-A "Spirit Award" is also presented to one team recognizing good sportsmanship.
+Teams work together to build cars with guidance from a parent, teacher, or coach to compete in race and design categories.
+A "Spirit Award" is also presented to one team to recognize good sportsmanship.

 Download the competition rules:

 Location: Dakota Ridge High School, 13399 West Coal Mine Avenue, Littleton, CO 80127